adabriand/pybossa.js/doc/library.rst

 id will identify the user on facebook and pybossa server.

 In authdata parameter are passed the permissions type, the email and user name too.
-If the user doesn't exists on pybossa database, one will be created with the name, email and facebook id passed.
+If the user doesn't exists on pybossa database, one will be created with the name, fullname, email and facebook id passed.

 .. code-block:: javascript